algosup/2023-2024-project-3-virtual-processor-team-2/documents/technical/technical.md

 ## Overview

 The objective of this project is to create a virtual processor that runs customized assembly language.
 By using C standard libraries, the main aim is to develop a concise assembly language and construct a C program interpreter that can execute and validate assembly code.
 This solution is specifically designed for educational purposes and software developers who are keen on delving into low-level programming and processor emulation.
-The stakeholders of this project are on one side ALGOSUP, a international software development school, which gave us this project and 8 weeks to bring it to fruition, and on the other the Team 2 of ALGOSUP.
+The stakeholders of this project are on one side ALGOSUP, an international software development school, which gave us this project as well as 8 weeks to bring it to fruition, and on the other side, the Team 2 of ALGOSUP.

 ## Glossary